This intimate campaign celebrates sex in later life

 According to gohenry’sYouth Economy Report, which surveyed 400,000 children aged six to 18 years, British children contributed around £95.7m ($133m, €110m) to the economy between January and December 2020.
 While many spent on gaming, fashion and dining out, the report also finds a 59% rise in charitable donations by children during the first lockdown period.

-Money concerns are impacting the overall wellbeing of children, however, with 66% stating that they worry more about money since the beginning of the pandemic.
-This mindset suggests a responsible approach to finance for this cohort, with gohenry's data revealing that children saved about 12% of their income in 2020.
+Money concerns are affecting the overall wellbeing of children, however, with 66% stating that they worry more about money since the beginning of the pandemic.
+This mindset suggests a responsible approach to finance for this generation, with gohenry's data revealing that children saved about 12% of their income in 2020.